mia-platform/documentation/docs/development_suite/monitoring/resources/cronjobs.md

 ---

 In Kubernetes, a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) creates Jobs on a predefined time schedule.
 CronJob is meant for performing regular scheduled actions such as backups, report generation, and so on.
 One CronJob object is like one line of a crontab (cron table) file on a Unix system.
-It runs a job periodically on a given schedule, written in Cron format.
+It runs a Job periodically on a given schedule, written in Cron format.

 ## CronJobs Table